 The trial was a double-blind placebo controlled study—the patients did not know if they were receiving gluten-free or gluten in the diet.
 The gluten foods were free of FODMAP components.

-William Davis appears to be largely responsible for the low-wheat, low-gluten diets with the publication of his book Wheat Belly.
+William Davis is largely responsible for the low-wheat, low-gluten diets with the publication of his book Wheat Belly.
 In this book he states that we live in a ‘whole grain world’.
 This simply is not true.

 The US guidelines for whole grains is the equivalent of four slices of whole-grain bread for males and three slices for females.
 99% of the US population do not meet these guidelines.
 Only 10% of grains consumed are whole grains.